vrugtehagel/csml/README.md

 # CSML

-The templating engine with CSS & JS inspired syntax built on Deno.
+The templating engine with syntax inspired by CSS & JS, built on Deno.
 Keeping things compact with the indentation-based markup and custom text transformations, together with the simple-to-understand module-based system, you'll have your site up and running in no time.